On the Setup tab you can view the properties of the computer.

 - Test network

 Test if communication to the networks’ gateways is working.
-For each named network the computer is on, it will test each of the named network’s gateways’ and report either OK or Connection failed.
+For each registered network the computer is on, it will test each of the registered network’s gateways’ and report either OK or Connection failed.
 If the computer has an adapter that it is on Unknown network testing is not supported and the result is marked as – (minus).
 Test network may take minutes rather than seconds if the network has many gateways.

 - Ping IP address